AreebaAkram/DopamineMenu/README.md

 ## 🧪 How to Test the App

+1. Download the APK file.
-1. Launch the app on your device
+2. Launch the app on your device
-2. Add new dopamine activities
+3. Add new dopamine activities
-3. Check Firebase for data updates
+4. Check Firebase for data updates
-4. Try editing or deleting activities
+5. Try editing or deleting activities
-5. Verify UI responsiveness and smooth flow
+6. Verify UI responsiveness and smooth flow

 ---